MobQoL-7D: A preference-based measure of mobility-related quality of life

 The MobQoL-7D is a validated measure of mobility-related quality of life.
 It consists of an outcome measure survey and a preference-based scoring calculator.
 Both of these are available here:

-The MobQoL-7D outcome measure has now been validated and is available here .
-If you would like to use the MobQoL-7D, please complete the registration form (which contains licence terms).
+The MobQoL-7D is free to use.
+If you are interested in using it please complete the registration form (which contains licence terms).

 The Mobility and Quality of Life 7 Dimension (MobQoL-7D) outcome measure offers a valid and reliable approach to measuring the health-related quality of life of individuals with impaired mobility.
 This novel health state classification system has been developed specifically to generate health state utility values and to measure patient-reported outcomes in the context of mobility impairment.
-We are currently developing a preference-based value set to allow QALY calculation using the MobQoL-7D – we anticipate that this will be ready by the end of 2021.
+A preference-based scoring system has been developed to allow QALY calculation using the MobQoL-7D.

 How was the MobQoL-7D developed?

 The MobQoL-7D was developed as part of the MobQoL Project.
 This project was designed to find out how mobility (or being able to get around) affects quality of life.
 The term ‘quality of life’ can mean lots of different things, such as happiness, life satisfaction and well-being.
-We interviewed lots of different people with impaired mobility to understand what quality of life means to them, and how mobility influences their overall quality of life.
-We used this information to develop a new outcome measure tool for measuring mobility-related quality of life, which we call the MobQoL-7D
+We interviewed a wide range of people with impaired mobility to understand what quality of life means to them, and how mobility influences their overall quality of life.
+Piloting and psychometric validation were also undertaken.
+We used this information to develop a new outcome measure tool for measuring mobility-related quality of life, which we call the MobQoL-7D.

 Are there any publications about the MobQoL-7D?